- Regulation and Security

-FXTM enjoys an extremely high and very strong level of regulation.
+FXTM enjoys an extremely high and very strong level of regulation in several jurisdictions.
 It is based in three different countries, with three different corporate branches to match.

-FXTM can therefore said to be based in the United Kingdom, Cyprus, and Mauritius, three common and well-used jurisdictions which are generally well-suited to the operation of Forex / CFD brokerages.
 This multi-jurisdictional setup allows FXTM to differentiate its offering depending upon where its traders are located.
-It is worth mentioning that acquiring regulation is not an easy feat for any Forex broker, so the mere fact that ForexTime has acquired regulation in several jurisdictions shows its desire to provide a secure trading experience for its clients while being able to vary their offerings as per the allowances of each distinct jurisdiction.
+It is worth mentioning that acquiring regulation is not an easy feat for any Forex broker, so the mere fact that ForexTime has acquired regulation in several jurisdictions is extremely admirable.

 FXTM is formally regulated in the United Kingdom, Cyprus, South Africa, and Mauritius.
 In the United Kingdom, ForexTime UK Limited is authorized by the Financial Conduct Authority to provide regulated products and services under license number 777911.

 In Cyprus, ForexTime Limited is licensed by the Cyprus Securities and Exchange Commission under license number 185/12.